 What is a Protagonist?

 Protagonists and antagonists work against one another in a contentious, yet symbiotic relationship.
 We’ve gone over the different types of antagonists with examples from film and television, so let’s do the same with protagonists.
-With examples from Star Wars, Tenet, and more, we break down how protagonists are used in screenwriting so that you’ll be ready to tackle character conflict in your own scripts.
+With examples from Star Wars, Tenet, and more, we break down how protagonists are used in writing so that you’ll be ready to tackle character conflict in your own scripts.

 Up Next: The Protagonist Explained →